beau32/JB-Restful-Activity/README.md

 ### Pre-Requisites

 * Node.js (to test locally)
-* Must have an ExactTarget Marketing Cloud account
+* Must have an Salesforce Marketing Cloud account
 * Journey Builder and all associated applications  must be provisioned into this account
 * A publicly accessible web server or cloud (I'll be using [Heroku](https://heroku.com) with a single dyno and you can too, just sign up for a free account) You'll need the Heroku toolbelt if you're using that PaaS for this app.
 * Web Server or Cloud MUST support SSL (which is why we recommend Heroku...it just works for single dyno apps)